kmodules/resource-metadata/README.md

 # resource-metadata

 API for defining metadata about Kubernetes resources.
-You can read about the motivation and design of `ResourceDescriptor`s in our blog post: https://blog.byte.builders/post/resourcedescriptor/
+You can read about the motivation and design of `ResourceDescriptors` in our blog post: https://blog.byte.builders/post/resourcedescriptor/

 ### Test GraphFinder api